-The Heart Rhythm Disorders Program at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
+The Cardiac Arrhythmia Service at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
 Treatment is provided by some of the world's most experienced physicians in cardiac electrophysiology (the study of heart’s electrical system).
 Together, they perform more than 3,000 procedures annually, utilizing the latest medications, devices, and innovative care approaches.
 We offer patients personalized care and expertise that includes ongoing communication and education throughout treatment, outpatient care and follow-up.

 A patient with ventricular tachycardia may experience one or more of the following symptoms:

 Our ventricular tachycardia specialists provide expert evaluation and diagnosis with the aid of the latest advanced imaging technologies.
 Along with a careful physical examination, your cardiologist may order one or more of the following tests or procedures:

 Specialists from the Cardiac Arrhythmia Service develop individualized treatment plans for patients based on: